Inspect and modify QEMU Images

 qemu-img -O raw <QEMU image> <raw image> sudo mount -o loop <raw image> <mount point>

 A much better alternative is using guestfish from the libguestfs-tools package.
-Roman Dodin wrote a nice article about it: http://noshut.ru/2016/09/using-guestfish-to-modify-vm-disk-image/ The main drawback is the installation size.
-It needs about 100 MByte disk space, when you have already installed libvirt, otherwise 200 MByte.
-For casual use, it’s too heavy for me.
+Roman Dodin wrote a nice article about it: http://noshut.ru/2016/09/using-guestfish-to-modify-vm-disk-image/.
+The main drawback is the installation size, it needs about 100 MByte of disk space.
+That’s fine for regular use, but for casual use, it’s too heavy for me.

 A very lightweight alternative is qemu-nbd, a QEMU Disk Network Block Device Server.
 It takes a VM disk image, that QEMU supports and exports that as a NDB device.
 That NBD device can be mounted and then used as any other disk.
 It needs no extra packages, just QEMU.

 sudo modprobe nbd sudo qemu-nbd -c /dev/nbd0 -P <partition #> <QEMU image> sudo mount /dev/nbd0 <mount point> . .
 Use the mounted disk image . sudo umount /dev/nbd0 sudo qemu-nbd -d /dev/nbd0

 I’ve created the shell scripts qemu-part, qemu-mount and qemu-umount, they hide the use of qemu-nbd and the allocation of a free NBD device.
 Download the ehlers/qemu-mount Gist to the GNS3 VM and install it:

 sudo cp qemu-part qemu-mount qemu-umount /usr/local/bin/ sudo chmod +x /usr/local/bin/qemu-*